-I could make my own list of dumb ways to tackle debt, but better if someone else did it.
+I could make my own list of dumb ways to tackle debt, but better if someone else had already done it.

 Until I read the list.
 The first four dumbest things were only OK, but pretty ordinary.

 The number 5 dumbest thing, said this writer, was declaring bankruptcy.

-My experience over 30 plus years of bankruptcy practice is that the dumbest thing my clients do is wait too #**!!! long to swallow their false pride or fear and file bankruptcy.
+My experience over 40 plus years of bankruptcy practice is that the dumbest thing my clients do in dealing with debt is wait too #**!!! long to swallow their false pride or fear and file bankruptcy.

 So, I read the post more closely.
 The post was “sponsored” by Accelerated Financial Services, a debt settlement company.